 Cequence counts Fortune 500 companies across financial services, retail, telecom, and healthcare among its customers.
 A few published results:

-- Ulta Beauty — Blocked 85.9 million malicious requests over a two-week period during a fragrance inventory scraping attack, with 17 million blocked at the attack’s peak.
-The company reported $1.7 million in savings with a two-month ROI.
+- Ulta Beauty — Blocked 85.9 million malicious requests during a fragrance inventory scraping attack, with 17 million blocked at the attack’s peak.
+The company reported $80,000 in savings across infrastructure and loss prevention.

 - Poshmark — Achieved 80-90% automatic bot blocking with reduced account takeover incidents.

-According to Cequence, the platform covers 4 billion user accounts and 1 in 15 mobile users worldwide.
+According to Cequence, its protection extends to 4 billion user accounts and 1 in 15 mobile users worldwide.

 When to Use Cequence Security